 Last updated February 27, 2021

-At Florida Rights Restoration Coalition, a project of Tides Advocacy (“FRRC“, “we“, “us“, “our“), we believe that all people should be treated with dignity, and that includes a strong commitment to respecting your privacy and protecting your data.
+At Florida Rights Restoration Coalition (“FRRC“, “we“, “us“, “our“), we believe that all people should be treated with dignity, and that includes a strong commitment to respecting your privacy and protecting your data.

 When you visit our websites, https://www.floridarrc.com (the “Website”), use our Facebook application (the “App”), and more generally, use any of our services (the “Services”, which include the Website and App, as well as any web page whose domain name contains “floridarrc.com”, “floridarrc.org”, or “wegotthevote.org”), we appreciate that you are trusting us with your personal information.
 We take your privacy very seriously.
 In this privacy notice, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.